christymarc/christymarc.github.io/_pages/resources.md

 ### Writing Your Application
 For crafting the personal statement, SoP, and just generally receiving mentorship, these resources were helpful.
 * [cs-sop.org](https://cs-sop.notion.site/CS-PhD-Statements-of-Purpose-df39955313834889b7ac5411c37b958d): database of CS PhD Statement of Purpose examples posted by previous applicants
 * Graduate Application Support Programs: programs where applicants are matched with current PhD student mentors that can help you with your application material.
-Some support programs don't seem to be running this cycle, and application deadlines tend to vary year-to-year, but I've noted some for the 2024-2025 cycle.
+Application deadlines tend to vary year-to-year, but I've noted some for the 2024-2025 cycle.
     * [Carnegie Mellon University SCS GASP](https://www.cs.cmu.edu/academics/phd/application-support)
         * deadline: October 8, 2024
     * [Massachusetts Institute of Technology EECS GAAP](https://eecs-gaap.mit.edu/)